binaryage/firerainbow/index.md

 If you are still stuck with Firebug 1.2, install [version 0.7][v07].

-Note: Some people have reported they are unable to download and install extension via addons.mozilla.com.
+Note: Some people have reported they are unable to download and install the extension via addons.mozilla.com.
 In this case you may [try this workaround][workaround].

-### Install bleeding edge version from sources
+### Install bleeding edge version from source

     git clone git://github.com/darwin/firerainbow.git
     cd firerainbow
     rake

-If all went right, you should be able to find your fresh XPI under `build/firerainbow-X.Y.xpi`.
+If everything went ok, you should be able to find your fresh XPI under `build/firerainbow-X.Y.xpi`.

-You can install XPI file into Firefox by opening it via File -> Open File ...
+You can install XPI file in Firefox by opening it via File -> Open File ...

 ## Themes